lgeurts/lgeurts.github.io/_posts/2018-04-20-feeding-kd.md

 title: Feeding kd
 read_time: true
 comments: true
-category: WindDbg one-liners
+category: WindDbg/Kd
-tags: [Debugging ]
+tags: [ Debugging ]
 ---

+This is the first of a series one-liners.
-Quickest way to get a preliminary report on a dump: set dbg_cmd=!analyze -v;r;kv;lmnt;q
+Getting a preliminary report on a dump: set dbg_cmd=!analyze -v;r;kv;lmnt;q